 There were seven responses received from DNOs and IDNOs, and 44 responses from Local Authorities.
 The complete set of collated responses and the RFI documents are included as Attachment 3.

-The main conclusions from the RFI were that there was an obvious misalignment between the DNO and IDNO responses to the questions on numbers of UMS MPANs (there were approximately 2,400 MPANs in the IDNO response, and only 750 MPANs in the DNO responses).
-The working group believe that this difference is associated with portfolio billing and the issues of the energisation status for UMS MPANs on EDNO networks not being correctly updated in the Meter Point Administration Service (MPAS)..
-DNOs receive an industry flow (D0314 – Non Half Hourly Embedded Network DUoS Report) from the BSc.
-This flow records all the ‘energised’ MPANs in the DNO’s distribution area that are connected to the EDNO and updated in MPAS to ‘energised’ by the Supplier.
-Due to the fact that UMS customers are unable to contract with Suppliers - either through choice i.e. to reduce UMS administration costs for additional MPANs, or by default when their preferred Supplier (with whom they have negotiated competitive tariff rates) is unable to register against the EDNO’s MPAN for commercial reasons e.g. below their required EACs consumption threshold.
-This is evidence of the problems for UMS customers and the additional MPAN costs.
+The main conclusions from the RFI were that there was an obvious misalignment between the DNO and IDNO responses to the questions on numbers of UMS MPANs (there were approximately 2,400 MPANs in the IDNO response sand only 750 MPANs in the DNO responses).
+The Working Group believes that this difference is associated with portfolio billing and the issues of the energisation status for UMS MPANs on EDNO networks not being correctly updated in the Meter Point Administration Service (MPAS).
+DNOs receive an industry flow (D0314 – Non Half Hourly Embedded Network DUoS Report) from the BSC.
+This flow records all the ‘energised’ MPANs in the DNO’s distribution area that are connected to the EDNO’s network and updated in MPAS to ‘energised’ by the Supplier.
+Due to the fact that some UMS Customers do not contract with Suppliers - either through choice i.e. to reduce UMS administration costs for additional MPANs, or by default when their preferred Supplier (with whom they have negotiated competitive tariff rates) is unable to register against the EDNO’s MPAN for commercial reasons e.g. below their required EACs consumption threshold.
+This is evidence of the problems for UMS Customers and the additional MPAN costs.

-..

 WORKING GROUP CONSULTATION ONE – JUNE 2014

 The Working Group issued a consultation on 20 June 2014 in order to give parties an opportunity to review and comment on DCP 203.
 This consultation focussed on a proposed solution which created 5 new “LDNO Any: Unmetered” discount tariffs rather than replacing the existing LDNO UMS discount tariffs.

 There were six responses received to the consultation.
-The Working Group discussed each response and its comments are summarised alongside the collated Consultation responses in Attachment 4.
+The Working Group discussed each response and its comments are summarised alongside the collated consultation responses in Attachment 4.
 A summary of the responses received, and the Working Group’s conclusions are set out below:

-Question 1 - Do you agree the intent of DCP 203?
+Question 1 - Do you agree with the intent of DCP 203?

 The Working Group noted that the majority of respondents agreed with the intent of DCP 203.

 An IDNO respondent agreed with the intent and explained that the problems highlighted by the Change Proposer are a major concern for all EDNOs.
 They believe that if these issues go un-checked that they have the potential to completely stifle the development of EDNO networks which will in-turn have a major impact on Competition in Connections.
-Furthermore they believe that the current arrangements do not serve the interest of customers.
-LAs are being exposed to additional administration costs just to enable the DNO and EDNO to trade a very small amount of inter-distribution DUOS revenue in respect of UMS connections.
+Furthermore they believe that the current arrangements do not serve the interest of Customers.
+UMS Customers are being exposed to additional administration costs purely to enable the DNO and EDNO to trade a very small amount of inter-distribution DUOS revenue in respect of UMS connections.
 The intent of DCP 203 will go some way to helping address these issues.

 A DNO respondent, the only respondent to not agree with the intent, noted that they do not agree with the intent due to the reduction in cost reflectivity of Use of System tariffs and the consequences of this.
-The Working Group noted that whilst this may be true, the reduction in cost reflectivity is neglible due to the low numbers of UMS connections on EDNO MPANs relative to the DNOs.
+The Working Group noted that whilst this may be true, the reduction in cost reflectivity is negligible due to the low numbers of UMS connections on EDNO MPANs relative to the DNOs.

 The Working Group agreed to provide an impact assessment on the existing and new LDNO discount tariffs and include this within the Change Report.